-The 125 amp wire size necessary to carry 100 amps to a 125 amp subpanel at 75 degrees Celcius 200 feet away from the main panel is a 1 AWG copper wire or a 2/0 AWG aluminum wire.
+The 125 amp wire size is a 2 AWG copper wire or a 1/0 AWG aluminum wire.
 The National Electrical Code (NEC) helps set electrical standards to protect against potential overloads, short circuits, and arc faults.
+Depending on the electrical load, you must increase the wire gauge per 100 feet distance to account for voltage drop.

 Get FREE estimates from licensed electricians in your area today.
 Whether you need to replace an outlet, hang a ceiling fan, a new electrical panel, or repair wiring, We Can Help!

-With this 125 amp wire size and breaker guide, you’ll be empowered to ensure your system is up-to-date and able to handle all of your electrical needs.
+With this 125a wire size and breaker guide, you’ll be empowered to ensure your system is up-to-date and can handle all your electrical needs.

 So don’t risk it; take the time to think through your electrical project from start to finish, and you’ll be sure to get the power you need without any safety risks or costly mistakes.

-- Always use the 125 amp wire size specified by the National Electric Code for the amps in your circuit.
+• Always use the 125 amp service wire size specified by the National Electric Code for the amps in your circuit.
 Be sure never to use a smaller gauge wire than what is recommended.

-- When using a 125-amp circuit breaker, 1-gauge copper or 2/0 aluminum wires must be used as the conductors.
+• When using a 125-amp circuit breaker, 1-gauge copper or 2/0 aluminum wires must be the conductors.

 By following these guidelines, you’ll have peace of mind that your 125 amp wire size and breaker are up to code and can handle all of your electrical needs.
 With the proper installation, you won’t have to worry about arcing or short circuits, which can be a major safety hazard.